-'''

 .\VCDAudit.ps1

-'''

-5. If it is your first time running the application, you are prompted to configure VCD Audit.
+5. If it is your first time running the application, you are prompted to configure vCloud Director Audit.
 If you want to reconfigure after the initial setup, add the -configure flag to the command-line argument.

-''' VMware vSphere PowerCLI 5.0.1

-PowerCLI C:\Users\cknowles\Documents\GTS\projects\vCAT\vcat3.0\us835 - vcdAudit\
+P VMware vSphere PowerCLI 5.0.1 X J PowerCLI C:\Users\cknowles\Documents\GTS\projects\vCAT\vcat3.0\us835 vCDAudit> .\vCDAudit.ps1 - vci lAud lit\

-vCDAudit> .\vCDAudit.ps1

-'''

-- Configure the script with your vCloud Director environment settings.
-You are prompted for the following - IP Address or Hostname of the VCD environment. - SMTP server address. - Email address to which to send reports. - Subject line for report emails. - Whether or not to display reports after completion (true/false). - Whether or not to send an email after the report is completed (true/false). - Whether or not to include the report attachment as an HTML file (true/false). - Report title color (HTML RGB).

-- Report heading color (HTML RGB). - Report title text color (HTML RGB). - Whether or not to include plug-in runtimes in report (true/false). - Whether or not any plug-ins take longer than n seconds (integer, seconds). - 7.
-From PowerCLI, run vCloud Director Audit: - .\VCDAudit.ps1 vCloud Provisioner acts as a middle layer that conveys data to and from its business objects model and to and from a vCloud Director instance.
-An abstraction layer enables a choice between implementations of the communication protocol between the vCloud Provisioner and vCloud Director.
+- 6. Configure the script with your vCloud Director environment settings.
+You are prompted for the following - IP Address or Hostname of the vCloud Director environment. - SMTP server address. - Email address to which to send reports. - Subject line for report emails. - Whether to display reports after completion (true/false). - Whether to send an email after the report is completed (true/false). - Whether to include the report attachment as an HTML file (true/false). - Report title color (HTML RGB). - Report heading color (HTML RGB). - Report title text color (HTML RGB). - Whether to include plug-in runtimes in report (true/false). - Whether any plug-ins take longer than n seconds (integer, seconds). - 7.
+From PowerCLI, run vCloud Director Audit:

+.\VCDAudit.ps1